Link Search Menu Expand Document

 • WARN: Any condition that, while not an error in itself, may indicate that the system is running sub-optimally.

-• ERROR: A condition that indicates something has gone wrong with the system.
+• ERROR: A condition that indicates something has gone wrong with the system, representing either a service failure or the inability to carry out a requested task.